 One of the biggest advantages of Kanga carpets is that they often don't even need to be installed, at least not in the traditional sense.
 In many cases, Kanga-Back carpets can simply be laid down over the subfloor, cut to fit, and tucked under the baseboard trim.

 Kanga-backed carpets are not high quality.
 They will not stand up to high traffic or prolonged wear.
 However, if you know what to expect from a Kanga, you will most likely be happy with it.
 Kanga is a good option for low-traffic areas, short-term uses, and easy DIY projects.
-It serves a distinct purpose and can be the perfect solution to specific carpet needs.
+It serves a distinct purpose and can be the perfect solution for specific carpet needs.